-There are a number of areas of practice that require improvement, including three minor shortfalls.
-The HTA has given advice to the DI with respect to the Governance and Quality systems and Premises, Facilities and Equipment standards.
+Two areas of practice were identified during the inspection that require improvement, each resulting in minor shortfalls.
+The HTA has given advice to the Designated Individual with respect to the reporting of SAEARs, expanding the scope of the risk assessments and the legislation quoted in the establishment's documents.

-The HTA requires that the DI addresses the shortfalls by submitting a completed corrective and preventative action (CAPA) plan within 14 days of receipt of the final report (refer to Appendix 2 for recommended timeframes within which to complete actions).
+The HTA requires that the Designated Individual addresses the major and minor shortfalls by submitting a completed corrective and preventative action (CAPA) plan within 14 days of receipt of the final report (refer to Appendix 2 for recommended timeframes within which to complete actions).
 The HTA will then inform the establishment of the evidence required to demonstrate that the actions agreed in the plan have been completed.